hzi-braunschweig/pia-system/docs/development.md

 1. Install mkcert by following the instructions on the [GitHub page](https://github.com/FiloSottile/mkcert?tab=readme-ov-file#installation)
 2. Run `mkcert -install` to install the root certificate
-3. Run `npm run generate-local-tls-certificates:k3d` to generate your local certificates.
+3. Run `npm run generate-local-tls-certificates:k3d` in the `k8s` folder to generate your local certificates.
 This will create the following files:
    - `k8s/deployment/overlays/local-k3d/pia-app-key.pem`
    - `k8s/deployment/overlays/local-k3d/pia-app.pem`
 4. Add the generated certificate to your local ingress resources by running the following commands in `k8s/`: